-The incident must be reported to the police and ideally there must be witnesses.
-Examples of cases which lead to prosecutions include sexual assault waiting for a tram, getting on a bus, and in the workplace.
-Once it has been reported and the police or if on a train, British Transport Police investigate and pass over to the CPS to prosecute, you should be able to claim.
+Examples of cases which led to prosecutions include a sexual assault waiting for a tram, getting on a bus, and in the workplace.
+Once the matter has been reported to the police (including British Transport Police) and the matter is investigated – It is usually necessary for the case to passed to the Crown Prosecution Service (CPS) to prosecute; where this happens, you should be able to claim.

 How long will it take for me to receive compensation?

 CICA cases do vary enormously in timescale, from as little as 2 months, to many years.
 The CICA say on average a case will take 1 year.
 In our experience there is no such thing as an average sexual assault claim.
 They are very personal, and the circumstances are so very individual.
 Our experienced criminal injuries team will give you indication of how long your case will take.

 Do I need to wait for the Court Case?

 You do not, and unfortunately there are far too many victims who wait and their case is delayed.
 By the time they decide to make a claim, the CICA tell them they are out of time.
 This is because they have to bring their claim within 2 years of the assault happening.
 Our advice is don't delay.
 Once you are aware the CPS are prosecuting you should commence your claim.

 For a free no obligation chat about your claim call 0113 320 5000 or email firstname.lastname@example.org.
 Alternatively complete our criminal injuries compensation online application form and we will be in touch.

 Yes, groping amounts to sexual assault and is also considered to be a crime of violence under the CICA scheme.
 Any unwanted, non consensual touching can amount to an assault.